Passive Income Investment can be quite handy if you are looking to achieve Financial Independence...

 A Share is a certificate that establishes your part ownership in a company.
 When you buy shares, you actually buy a small portion of that company.

-You can be a part owner of successful companies like Apple, Google, Microsoft buy buying share of these companies with a small investment and a basic knowledge about investing.
+You can be a part owner of successful companies like Apple, Google, and Microsoft by buying shares of these companies with a small investment and a basic knowledge about investing.

-Depending on the type of shares you invested, you may also get a right to vote on significant decisions of the company.
+Depending on the type of shares you invested in, you may also get a right to vote on significant decisions of the company.

 Shares are also known as Equity or Stocks.

 You can buy/ sell Stocks on stock markets/exchanges across the world.
 Stock exchanges are regulated virtual/physical places where investors buy or sell shares of the companies listed on the exchange.